 Jan Stel explores and photographs desolate places of our time.
 A forgotten world from which the human presence has disappeared.
 Over the past twenty years he has photographed numerous locations at home and abroad.
 The artist has a great fascination for the aesthetics of past glory.
 It is the essence of his photographic work.
 The history of precious, authentic buildings, the absence of people and lost craftsmanship play a prominent role.
 The past left behind is photographed with pure, natural light.

-DE SCHOONHEID VAN VERVAL Museum aan het Vrijthof in Maastricht presents a retrospective exhibition by art photographer Jan Stel.
+DE SCHOONHEID VAN VERVAL (DUTCH ONLY) Museum aan het Vrijthof in Maastricht presents a retrospective exhibition by art photographer Jan Stel.
 The exhibition, entitled Manmade / no human, includes 75 photos of abandoned buildings.
 The photographer impressively shows the beauty of decay.
 The museum also shows work that has not been shown before.

 Jan Stel explores and photographs desolate places.
 A forgotten world from which the human presence has disappeared.
 Over the past twenty years, he has captured numerous locations, mainly abroad.
 Including an old gas holder, a steel factory, a cooling tower, a power plant, a wine cathedral, a casino and stately country houses.
 Some of these locations have been preserved, but many have since disappeared over time.

-OUD ROEST VERHAAL Until November 5, Eduard Planting Gallery will be showing "Manmade / no human", the second solo exhibition by art photographer Jan Stel.
+OUD ROEST VERHAAL (DUTCH ONLY) Until November 5, Eduard Planting Gallery will be showing "Manmade / no human", the second solo exhibition by art photographer Jan Stel.
 At the same time a photo album appears under the same title.
 Stel talks about his theme, his working method, his creative ideas.
 "Think, develop, play until you get your own style.
 Only then can you build an oeuvre".
 Text by: Dirk van Ginkel.

-MANMADE / NO HUMAN Hotel Arena is een bruisende ontmoetingsplek in Amsterdam-Oost.
+MANMADE / NO HUMAN (DUTCH ONLY) Hotel Arena is een bruisende ontmoetingsplek in Amsterdam-Oost.
 Dankzij de mix van buurtbewoners, hotelgasten en bezoekers van het Oosterpark is er altijd reuring.
 Het monumentale pand waarin Hotel Arena is gehuisvest, kent een roemruchte geschiedenis van kunstenaars en artiesten.
 De paden van Jan Stel en Hotel Arena elkaar in de stijlvolle ambiance van het recentelijk gemoderniseerde en uitgebouwde hotel.

 Jan Stel fotografeert verlaten locaties.
 Locaties waar de tijd al lang geleden haar intrede heeft gedaan, waar de mensheid ooit vertrok en nooit meer terug kwam.
 Stuk voor stuk erfenissen uit het verleden die ooit bruisten van leven en bedrijvigheid maar nu stil en vergeten zijn.
 De door mensen verlaten, karakteristieke architectuur en tekenen van verdwenen vakmanschap tonen zoveel van hun geschiedenis; voor Jan reden genoeg om naar zijn camera te grijpen.
 Hetgeen de essentie van Manmade/No Human heeft vorm gegeven.